Pilot Award RFP

 • Advance Cross-Cutting Areas of research in the basic sciences, behavioral and social sciences, epidemiology, implementation science, information dissemination, and research training.

-Specific topics of current interest to the CFAR also include: Artificial Intelligence and HIV & Aging and may be prioritized.
+Specific topics of current interest to the CFAR that may be prioritized include:

 Eligibility for CFAR Pilot Grant Award